HiroIshida/HiroIshida.github.io/index.md

 Alongside research activities, I am interested in writing fast and well modularized software.
 A notable work includes [plainmp](https://github.com/HiroIshida/plainmp): a highly tuned motion planning library for articulated robots written in C++ with Python bindings.
 It solves moderately complex planning problems (e.g., 8DOF Fetch in front of table) in less than 1ms on a laptop, which is, to my knowledge, significantly faster compared to standard implementations.

+My industrial experience includes part-time jobs at two companies: Tier IV (2021.4 - 2022.6), where I worked on autonomous driving software and gained experience developing high-quality software in a team with large codebases (Some PRs are publicly available [here](https://github.com/autowarefoundation/autoware.universe/commits?author=HiroIshida).
+At Integral AI (2024.4 - 2024.11), a startup company, I gained valuable experience working on projects in the very initial phases.

 ## Contact
 <span style="color:maroon;">I am currently seeking full-time Engineer/Researcher roles (May–June 2025 ~).
 Feel free to reach out if my background aligns.</span>
 - email: h-ishida<img src="/asset/email.png" alt="email" height="25">.i.u-tokyo.ac.jp